McLeodMoores/xl4j/docs/api-reference.md

   ...
 }
 ```
 As you can see, the annotations takes a single argument which defines the namespace prefix to be used.
+In this case, the resulting
+new user defined function is called using `JConstruct`.

+### @XLFunction
+This annotation applies at the method or class level.